Sunanda1/Analysis_of_Smart_meter_London/README.md

 ![image7](https://user-images.githubusercontent.com/31700068/42984741-e8af4bc2-8ba2-11e8-96e8-31d42b5bf524.png)

-<p>Energy consumption is high between month of December-March.
-Temperature (green Line) is plotted on Y-axis located on the right side, the average temperature for the same months was below 5°C and explains higher energy consumption during this period as heating systems would be used extensively.
+<p>Energy consumption is high from December to March.
+Temperature (green Line) is plotted on Y-axis located on the right side, the average temperature for the same period was below 5°C and thus, this explains higher energy consumption during this period as heating systems would have been used extensively.
 Thus, temperature change plays a major role in energy consumption irrespective of different ACORN groups.</p>